emilyOberH/C-programming/README.md

   8) Program reads file "students.txt" and creates a version of this file where all students are stored in a list, then displays contents of new file.

-  9) Program reads file "students.txt" and finds and displays the best student of each year, as well as the best student overall..
+  9) Program reads file "students.txt" and finds and displays the best student of each year, as well as the best student overall.